Aerial view of Santiago, Chile with mountains in background

 While this happens, we encourage CIEE students to be prepared for some inquiry by local police while crossing the border.

 Chileans will generally be very excited and proud to receive heritage speakers.
-They will be very eager to speak to these students but may be slightly surprised if they have only a low level of Spanish or knowledge of Chile.
+They will be very eager to speak to these students but may be slightly surprised if they have a low level of Spanish or knowledge of Chile.

 To address both overt and latent racism and discrimination – although rare – CIEE Santiago staff are available to provide support and resources to help all CIEE students enjoy and learn from their study abroad experience, irrespective of – indeed, celebrating – our diverse racial and ethnic identities.
 CIEE Santiago is sensitive to the range of these issues and will provide information and support to proactively create an inclusive community.

-While attitudes are changing, many people will still have conservative views.
+While attitudes are changing, many people still have conservative views.
 It is generally not a conversation topic and sexual orientation is considered a private matter.
 During orientation and throughout your program, CIEE staff are on hand to provide advice and support regarding these issues.

-Chilean people will very rarely ask students questions pertaining to money matters; however, culturally locals are used to discuss and occasionally ask questions about salaries, housing prices, or cost of living overseas.
-Some may assume that as a student has come from the U.S., that they have a lot of money.
-Students should not feel pressured to answer these questions in detail as it is merely curiosity.
 The cost of living in Santiago is lower than in the United States.
-In general, students to save money eat out in places near university neighborhoods known as “barrios universitarios,” buy snacks in supermarkets nearby their housing or schools or get fresh vegetables and fruits from markets.
-“Ferias,” or grocery stores “almacenes” are cheap options too.
-There are always options to make the best out of your budget; local staff can provide tips and information about food, clothing, and travelling.
+In general, students can save money by dining in places near university neighborhoods (known as “barrios universitarios”), buying snacks in supermarkets near their housing or schools, or getting fresh vegetables and fruits from markets.
+“Ferias” (street markets) or “almacenes” (grocery stores) are cheap options too.
+There are always options to make the best of your budget; local staff can provide tips and information about food, clothing, and travel.

 Programs in Santiago